-5. Aligning the Teaching of Computing Across Meteorology Programmes
+5. Aligning the teaching of computing across meteorology programmes

-Christopher E. Holloway and Andrew J. Charlton-Perez, Department of Meteorology, University of Reading, UK
+Christopher E. Holloway and Andrew J. Charlton-Perez, Department of Meteorology, University of Reading, United Kingdom

-This article describes the process of linking and aligning the teaching of computing skills across the BSc and MSc programmes in Meteorology and Climate and in Physics of the Environment at the Meteorology Department of the University of Reading.
-After surveys and interviews showed the use of different programming software and platforms, and that a limited picture existed to show how the learned computer skills should work together toward clear computing competencies, the Department was determined to better integrate teaching and learning of computer skills.
-In reaction to these findings, the Department took steps to (1) standardize all teaching of computing skills to a single software (Python) and single software platform, and also (2) provide students and instructors with a roadmap of the computer skills they needed to master the various programmes of the department.
-Students have shown a positive reaction to the more integrated Python approach, and the teaching staff is also positive about integrating their teaching and the skills learned across the modules within their programmes as a whole.
+This chapter describes the process of linking and aligning the teaching of computing skills across the Bachelor of Science (BSc) and Master of Science (MSc) programmes in Meteorology and Climate and in Physics of the Environment at the Meteorology Department of the University of Reading.
+Surveys and interviews showed the use of different programming software and platforms, but it was unclear how the learned computer skills led to clear computing competencies, so the Department decided to better integrate teaching and learning of computer skills.
+Thus, the Department took steps to (1) standardize all teaching of computing skills in a single programming language (Python) and single software platform, and (2) provide students and instructors with a roadmap of the computer skills they needed to master the various programmes of the department.
+Students have responded positively to the more integrated Python approach, and the teaching staff is also positive about integrating the skills learned across the modules in their programmes as a whole.

-5.1.
-Defining the Problem
+5.1 Defining the problem

-The Programmes for BSc and MSc in the Meteorology Department of the University of Reading contained various modules that used computer programming for data analysis, problem solving, research, and/or understanding numerical modelling of the Earth system.
+The BSc and MSc programmes in the Meteorology Department of the University of Reading contained various modules that used computer programming for data analysis, problem solving, research, and understanding numerical modelling of the Earth system.
 However, these modules were not explicit in outlining what their contribution would be to students' overall computing competency.
 They also often used different programming software.
-Even those with the same software sometimes used different platforms and setups, so it was difficult for students to connect their learning from different modules and build on their skills throughout the programme.
+Even those with the same software sometimes used different platforms and set-ups, so it was difficult for students to connect their learning from different modules and build on their skills throughout the programme.
 We decided to form a Computing Working Group (CWG) in the Department to link the teaching of computing throughout the BSc and MSc programmes.

 Our first step was to analyse the results of a survey that had been done in 2015 covering all teaching staff in the Meteorology Department.
 The survey asked about the use of computing in teaching and assessment in modules, which had never been systematically surveyed before.
-The survey confirmed our views that there were a large number of courses and assessments that involved computing and that several different kinds of programming and analysis software were being used.
+The survey confirmed our views that there was a large number of courses and assessments that involved computing and that several different kinds of programming and analysis software were being used.
 Indeed, atmospheric science lends itself to learning technical and analytical skills via analysis of datasets (Kirk et al., 2014).
 However, instructors often complained that students did not seem to bring previous computing skills even though they had used computing in earlier modules.

-Based on a recent survey of 13 employers of graduates from our MSc programme, we found that they are most interested in students having good quantitative problemsolving skills and the ability to analyse output from climate and weather models.
+From a recent survey of 13 employers of graduates from our MSc programme, we found that they are most interested in students having good quantitative problem-solving skills and the ability to analyse output from climate and weather models.
 These skills often rely on using computer software for data analysis.
-Employers who took the survey also have a significant interest in students having the ability to write and understand programming code.
-Our students also value programming skills and see them as important for employability.
-(This was confirmed by a survey of 6 undergraduate students in Meteorology and/or Maths for a group project that the first author conducted during a training course as well as in the 2016 Postgraduate Taught Experience Survey [PTES] of postgraduate students).
+Employers who took the survey also have a significant interest in students being able to write and understand programming code.
+Our students also value programming skills and see them as important for employability (this was confirmed by a survey of six undergraduate students in meteorology and/or maths for a group project that the first author conducted during a training course, as well as by the 2016 Postgraduate Taught Experience Survey (PTES) conducted among postgraduate students).
 However, we needed to better connect the teaching of computing skills in our programmes and let students know where we expected them to be at each stage so that they could take ownership of their own learning.

 5.2.
-Designing a Solution
+Designing a solution